WazeJinx/todolist/README.md

-# todolist
+# to do list
-React JS Simple Project
+A simple project to try React